tldr-pages/tldr/pages/common/vhs.md

 > Generate Terminal Gifs from Code.
 > More information: <https://github.com/charmbracelet/vhs>.

-- Record inputs to a tape file.
-Once done, exit the shell to create the tape:
+- Record inputs to a tape file (Once done, exit the shell to create the tape):

 `vhs record > {{tape_name}}`